emdgroup/foundry-dev-tools/docs/getting_started/installation.md

 ## Create a Basic Configuration File

-After you've installed foundry-dev-tools successfully, run in a shell `fdt config -e`.
+After you've installed foundry-dev-tools successfully, run in a shell `fdt config edit`.
 Select the config file you want to edit.
 You probably want to edit one of the **user** configuration files.

 :::{seealso}